 The easiest way to dress broccoli is to dot it with dabs of butter.
 My favorite way to eat broccoli is to toss it with lots of freshly ground black pepper, and sprinkle it with a little seasoned rice vinegar.
 Black pepper, by the way, is one of those perfect pairings with broccoli.

 My parents love their broccoli served with a little mayonnaise on the side, which is surprisingly good.
 You can also do olive oil and lemon zest (pictured above), olive oil and balsamic vinegar, etc. Good with toasted slivered almonds or toasted sesame seeds too.

 Many options here

-- Lemon zest or juice, balsamic vinegar
+- Lemon zest or juice, balsamic vinegar, seasoned rice vinegar

 - Toasted almonds, toasted sesame seeds

 1 Cut the crowns away from the large stems of the broccoli.
 Break the crown up into bite-sized florets.
 Rinse the broccoli florets thoroughly.
 Peel and discard the thick outer skin of the stems.
 Slice the stems or cut them into quarters lengthwise.